Falco: Runtime Threat Detection with eBPF

 eBPF vs Kernel Module Architecture

-Falco supports two drivers:
+Falco supports three drivers:

 - Modern eBPF (CO-RE, since Falco 0.34+): portable across kernels, no compilation, no loaded module.
 The recommended one.